covidhip-com/covidhip.com/README.md

 Life before 2020 is not coming back.
 We can make a new, safe normal, or you can hurt yourself or people you love.
 There are no other options.

+- "If it was that bad, someone would have told me".

+The [CDC](https://twitter.com/CDCgov/status/1529147728068063232?s=20) says 1 in 5 people will develop "a new condition a month or more after surviving #COVID19".
+The [NIH](https://covid19.nih.gov/covid-19-topics/long-covid) says "Either mild or severe COVID-19 can lead to long-lasting symptoms".

 # Reducing your risk

 Reduce the number of infections you have.
 You can use active or passive protections.